Our

 Jack has 18 marbles in a bag, and Jill has 12 marbles in a bag.
 How many times more marbles does Jack have than Jill?

-Linear Abacus® Model
+On the Linear Abacus® Model

-Start by locating Jack and Jill’s bead on the abacus string as both are things that can be counted
+Start by locating Jack and Jill’s bead on the abacus string as both are things that can be counted.

 Then ask yourself, “how many times does Jill’s total go into Jack’s total?”
 The arrows above the beads show the answer and dashed beads have been included in the diagram to show how many times Jill’s total goes into Jack’s total.
 This can also be performed with a second abacus string.